theshyhat/hackerfrogs/walkthroughs/hackmyvm/hmv_labs/venus/15_anna.md

+# Target user
-Target user: natalia
+natalia
+# Method of solve
-Method of solve: use the sudo command to open a shell in the context of the natalia user Key command: sudo -u natalia /bin/bash
+use the sudo command to open a shell in the context of the natalia user
+# Key command
+sudo -u natalia /bin/bash